© Federation of European Biochemical Societies

 Articles in this journal which have been peer-reviewed and accepted, but not yet copy-edited, are published online through our Accepted Articles feature.
 This service has been designed to ensure the earliest possible circulation of research papers immediately after acceptance, and as such will not be checked or corrected in any way.
 Readers should note that articles published within Accepted Articles have been fully refereed, but have not been through the copy-editing and proof correction process, or amended to journal style.
 Graphics are placed at the end of the PDF and may be compressed to reduce download time of the PDF.
 Once the manuscript has been through the production process (approximately 30 days) the article is removed from the Accepted Articles area and published as normal.

-After publication, authors will retain the right to post the version of the paper as originally submitted to FEBS Journal on their personal website or in their company/institutional repository or archive.
-Electronic versions of the submitted article must include a legend to make clear that 'This is the pre-peer reviewed version of the following article: FULL CITE, which has been published in final form at [Link to final article]'.
-Please note that authors may not update the submission version or replace it with the accepted or published version.
+After publication, authors will retain the right to self-archive the peer-reviewed (but not final) version of the paper submitted to The FEBS Journal on their personal website, in their company/institutional repository or archive, and in certain not for profit subject-based repositories such as PubMed Central as listed at the following website: http://olabout.wiley.com/WileyCDA/Section/id-820227.html, subject to an embargo period of 12 months following publication of the final version.
+The version posted must include a legend to make clear that 'This is the accepted version of the following article: FULL CITE, which has been published in final form at [Link to final article]'.
+Please note that authors may not update the accepted version or replace it with the published version.
 Please also see the section on Copyright and OnlineOpen below.

 Authors of accepted articles may choose to pay a fee in order for their final published article to be made openly accessible without a 12 month embargo.
 The charge for this OnlineOpen service is fixed at US$3000.